 About Me

-Hello, my name is Thomas Cope and I currently work as the Chief Security Officer at Next DLP.
-I manage the end to end Security of our Enterprise DLP product (from design, threat model, SDLC, release and support) alongside managing the PSIRT & Product Security teams and our ISO 27001 certification.
-Before joining Next DLP I worked for eight years as a Cloud Cyber Security Architect at IBM while studying part-time at Oxford University for a Master’s Degree in Software and Systems Security.
+Hello, my name is Tom Cope and I currently work as a Cyber Security Engineer at a leading asset manager, previously working as the Chief Security Officer of NextDLP.
+I’m a ex-IBMer, originally joining the Apprenticeship program in 2012 I progressed to a Cloud Cyber Security Architect while studying part-time at Oxford University for a Master’s Degree in Software and Systems Security.

 I am an experienced Security Architect and Systems Engineer with a passion for designing, building and maintaining secure systems, processes and teams.
 I have strong experience in both Cloud and containerized (Docker / Kubernetes) platforms while working in DevSecOps environments.
 I enjoy programming and electronics in my spare time - you can learn more in the “Projects” sections below.
 I have a keen interest in Security and Cryptography.
 I enjoy designing and building secure systems / software as well as performing security research on pre-existing systems / software.
 I am CISSP Certified as well as a Redhat Linux System Engineer.
 I use these skills extensively at work and for the support of this server which is used to host both myself, and a friend’s projects (Server Status).